• Skip to primary navigation

 Ingredients for Christmas fairy cakes.

 Butter - unsalted butter that has been softened.
-You can also use soft margarine such as stork.
+You can also use soft margarine such as Stork.

 Sugar - caster sugar or golden caster sugar.